WillNickols/Maaslin3/README.md

 # MaAsLin 3 #

 MaAsLin 3 is the next generation of MaAsLin (Microbiome Multivariable Association with Linear Models).
-This repository contains the MaAsLin 3 code an an early shell of the Bioconductor package.
+This repository contains the MaAsLin 3 code as an early shell of a Bioconductor package.

 The following packages are required dependencies:
 ```